 Finally, it seeks to increase both the rigour of the participants’ research methodology, and their professionalism in presenting the results of their research.

-By means of six historical and hermeneutical “windows” the course will explore how the Scriptures have been received in Jewish and Christian traditions down through the ages.
+By means of seven historical and hermeneutical “windows” the course will explore how the Scriptures have been received in Jewish and Christian traditions down through the ages.
 Through investigating the reception and reinterpretation of the Scriptures in the apostolic and patristic periods, in the Middle Ages and the Renaissance, and finally in modernity and beyond, participants will obtain a deeper sense of the richness of the Scriptures, and of how they are the “Word of God” and the soul of theology.”
 (See Dei Verbum § 21; Verbum Domini § 31; 35).

 - — have an appreciation of the various approaches to biblical interpretation through the ages